Neats29/neats29.github.io/source/coaching/index.md

 <h1 style="font-size: 1.6em;">How does it work?</h1>

-IFS sessions are a bit different from talk therapy or regular coaching.
+IFS (Internal Family Systems) sessions are a bit different from talk therapy or regular coaching.
 Instead of conversing most of the session, I will invite you to turn inwards to notice emotions, body sensations, thoughts and/or internal visual imagery and share what comes up.

 From there, a moment from your past may surface that's holding a difficult emotion or belief; frozen, because either it wasn't witnessed or the emotional arc couldn't complete.